Writer’s note: i write in lower case; it’s my small rebellion.

 i love how it’s feminine and masculine at the same time. i love the curve of my belly and the muscle line when i flex my triceps. i love how my hips and butt hold my pants up because i let them hang down well below where my waist really is. i love my back and my shoulder blades. i love my chest, especially when my shoulders drop, and i let my heart come forward. and i love my breasts, all size c of them. i like how they look naked, and they are an important part of sex for me. okay, now i’m blushing a little. i have never considered chest surgery, never thought that that was for me. however, i also desperately want to be able to be in public without a shirt or sports bra.

-i’ve always identified as mixed gendered, because it feels like two spirit to me without engaging in cultural appropriation. mixed gendered captures both the feminine and masculine energies inside me that get expressed in different ways at different times. my body is female and incredibly feminine and i love that. at the same time, i have a very strong masculine energy and part of me is very much male. in 2011, i started using ‘he, him, his’ as pronouns, although i haven’t actually told everyone in my life that yet. i’m working up to it though, and i’ve already planned a facebook post. or maybe a tweet. four years ago i started packing pretty much every day, because no matter how hard i wish and pray, i can’t seem to grow a penis.
+i’ve always identified as mixed gendered, because it feels like two spirit to me without engaging in cultural appropriation. mixed gendered captures both the feminine and masculine energies inside me that get expressed in different ways at different times. my body is female and incredibly feminine and i love that. at the same time, i have a very strong masculine energy and part of me is very much male. in 2011, i started using “he, him, his” as pronouns. i started packing pretty much every day, because no matter how hard i wish and pray, i can’t seem to grow a penis.

 so right now i am feeling very confused about how to fully express my gender and my joy in a way that stays true to who i am, in a world that doesn’t want me to do either.

 i navigate the daily policing of my body, including what bathroom i’m able to use, while also still acknowledging the very real privileges that my body holds. being able to pass is a privilege. being able to pass without having to physically alter my body is a privilege. being able to pass as male gives me access to male privilege. all of that is very real and true.